• Free shipping on all orders

 How Can I Stop My Dog From Killing Cats?

 A veterinarian will rule out any underlying health issues or pain that may have caused a change in the dog’s demeanor or may have led to sudden aggression.
-A professional behaviorist will be able to offer advice on how to train your dog to prevent your dog from chasing cats and potentially harming cats in the future.
+A professional behaviorist can advise you on how to train your dog to prevent them from chasing cats and harming them in the future.
 Unfortunately, if your dog has killed a cat once, it’s very possible that they could do it again, so you must do everything you can to prevent a future occurrence.

-Teach your dog to recall and the “leave it” command so your dog does not act out of excitement at the sight of other animals or objects.
+Teach your dog the “leave it” command so they don’t act out of excitement at the sight of other animals or objects.
 Be sure to reward good behavior.
-This is an ongoing process that, in most cases, requires help from a professional and attendance of classes, so it’s important to dedicate the time and patience to training your dog every single day, particularly from a very young age.
-Socializing them around various animals, people, and circumstances will help to build their confidence and reduce the excitement when encountering something unfamiliar and new while focusing on recall.
+This is an ongoing process that, in most cases, requires help from a professional, so it’s vital to dedicate the time and patience to training your dog every day, particularly from a very young age.
+Socializing them around various animals, people, and circumstances will help to build their confidence and reduce their excitement when encountering something unfamiliar and new while focusing on recall.

 Divider 3